maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 package-foo-1.0.0-instrumented.apk
 ```

-One goes to users.
-The other produces the reassuring percentage in CI.
+One goes to users, while the other produces the reassuring percentage in CI.

 Compiler flags, optimisation, link order, and build environments can all change the result.
 The coverage report may be accurate for the instrumented binary, but that binary is not what I publish.

 Across thousands of packages written in Go, C, C++, Rust, and other languages, that second build path also carries a high cost.
-Each language needs different tooling.
-CI time, storage, and maintenance all increase.
+Each language needs its own tooling, and every extra build increases CI time, storage, and maintenance.

 I wanted another option: collect coverage from the finished binary, without rebuilding it.